vrk/pouch.studio/info.md

 ### 📖 Writing for readers

 I love writing that is easy and fun to read.
-When you receive my newsletter, I want you to be excited to open it.
+When you receive my newsletter, I want you to feel excited to open it.
 I want you to read it quickly without effort.
 It shouldn't feel like eating vegetables!

 ️Similarly, with _Pouch_, I strive to make a magazine where it's common for someone to read every single word in the issue.
 It should be a joy to read, the way you look forward to the next episode of a beloved TV show.
 This shouldn't be so unusual!